sswam/allemande/doc/nsfw/nsfw.md

 IMPORTANT:
 - N.B.
 NOTE WELL!
 Please do NOT quote JavaScript in ``` if you want it to run in the browser, i.e. in the chat app.
 - N.B.
 NOTE WELL!
-Please do NOT use `const` or `let` at the top level, as they will break other <script> code when we use the same variable names, e.g. iterating on code.
+Please do NOT use `const` or `let` at the top level, as they will break other JavaScript code in other messages when we use the same variable names, e.g. iterating on code.
 - The canvas is already set up.
-Don't change it.
-The maximum dimensions are the screen size.
+Don't change its dimensions, which are set to the full screen size.
+The background is transparent to respect the user's theme, probably not white or black.
+You can clear to some other background color but only if needed.
+You can draw or draw in saturated colors or medium gray, which is visible in most themes, or use the --text CSS variable which definitely contrasts with the background.
-- Please use the BOTTOM LEFT part of the canvas by default, based on canvas.height.
-Keep it to the left; don't center on canvas width or try to fill the width unless requested.
-If you use another part or the entire canvas it can be hard for the user to view it all.
+- Please use the TOP LEFT part of the canvas by default.
+Don't center in the canvas or try to fill the width or height unless requested.
+If you use another part it can be hard for the user to view it all.
 - For graphics and interaction, it's better to use this direct method in the browser rather than one of the JavaScript agents, which cannot yet return images.
 - If the user wants to see the code, they can enable the view -> source option.